anis-kebbiche/tcga-gbm-psma-analysis/README.md

 # TCGA GBM PSMA Analysis Pipeline

-This repository contains an automated R pipeline to download, process, and analyze RNA-seq and clinical data for Glioblastoma (GBM) and Lower-Grade Glioma (LGG) from the TCGA database.
+This repository contains a comprehensive, automated R pipeline to download, process, and analyze RNA-seq and clinical data for Glioblastoma (GBM) and Lower-Grade Glioma (LGG) from the TCGA database.

-The analysis specifically focuses on PSMA (FOLH1) expression, generating survival analyses, differential expression (DESeq2), and scoring for hypoxia and angiogenesis signatures.
+The analysis specifically focuses on PSMA (FOLH1) expression across different clinical contexts.
+It features both a broad cohort-level analysis (generating survival curves, differential expression via DESeq2, and scoring for hypoxia/angiogenesis signatures) and a targeted **longitudinal analysis** tracking intra-patient PSMA dynamics from initial diagnosis to tumor recurrence.

 ## How to Use This Pipeline

-To reproduce the analysis, you need to run the two R scripts in the following order:
+To reproduce the full analysis, follow these three steps.
+Note that Step 1 is mandatory, but Steps 2 and 3 can be run independently of each other once the data is prepared:

 ### Step 1: Data Preparation
 **File:** `Data_preparation_pipeline_TCGA_GBM_LGG.R`